DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-25-filter-by-subject.md

 ## Course data analysis

-Analysing the course data for providers using the Manage service, there are approximately 40 subjects across primary and secondary levels.
+There are approximately 40 subjects across primary and secondary levels in the Manage service.

 The number of subjects offered by providers in the form of a course varies between providers.